BubuNunu/TTKproject/Installing-paraview-ttk-in-ubuntu.md

 sudo apt install python3.7
 python ––version
-//// correct way to install and mange python version sudo apt-get install zlib1g-dev
+//// correct way to install and mange python version
+// add some related packages if the system does not have sudo apt-get install zlib1g-dev sudo apt-get update sudo apt-get install build-essential libffi-dev libssl-dev libbz2-dev libreadline-dev libsqlite3-dev
 // check which version can be installed pyenv install --list
 //install python version
 pyenv install 3.7.4
+// change the default version of python in the system pyenv global 3.7.4
+// check the default version
+pyenv versions
 </pre>

 ## install paraview